-For both stepped and level premiums, your premiums will change if:
+For both stepped and level premiums, including within the first two (2) years of cover, your premiums will change if:

-- there is a change to your sum insured due to CPI increases, or because you have requested to change your sum insured; - there is a change to your premium frequency; - there is a change to the premium discounts and/ or loadings on your Policy; - · there is a variation to your Policy; or - we change the premium rates or discount factors applicable to your Policy.
-Please note that we cannot apply a premium rate change on a specific Policy, but can change rates for an entire demographic group based on pricing factors (such as occupation category).
+- there is a change to your sum insured due to CPI increases, or because you have requested to change your sum insured; - there is a change due to an increase in your age (for level premiums, this relates to CPI increases only);

-We will advise you in writing of any change to your premium.
-In the case of changes to premium rates and discount factors we will only change them after we have provided written notice of the change 3 months before the increase.
+- there is a change to the premium discounts and/ or loadings on your Policy; or - you vary your Policy, including changing your premium frequency.

+If you make amendments to your existing policy, including increasing or decreasing your sum insured, the rate guarantee will continue to apply to your new premium as per the conditions above, but only for the remainder of the two (2) year period starting from the policy's original 'Policy Risk Commencement Date'.

+After your 2nd review date we may change the premium rates or discount factors applicable to your Policy, for both stepped and level premiums.
+These premium rate changes will not apply to a specific individual Policy, rather, a change would relate to an entire group based on pricing factors (such as occupation category) or a class of products.

+You will be provided at least 30 days notice prior to an increase to your premium rates.
+You will be notified of any other changes to your premium in accordance with the law.
 In the event of war or invasion involving Australia, we may give immediate notice of premium change.